Since the website launch, we have been working with Top Tier Seamless Gutters to add content to their website and with their internet marketing.

 - Mary Fisher Design helped out by developing a great website.

-- Olympic Gold Medalist Shannon Miller is helping out by being emcee for the event,
+- Olympic Gold Medalist Shannon Miller often participates as an emcee or key speaker for the event,

-3. Bands Against Breast Cancer, a group currently conducting educational and informational activities throughout the First Coast area, is holding their 4th Annual Boobsapalooza, their major fundraiser, with ten bands playing on two stages at Lynch’s Irish Pub.
+3. Bands Against Breast Cancer, a group currently conducting educational and informational activities throughout the First Coast area, hold their Annual Boobsapalooza, their major fundraiser, with great local bands playing on two stages.
+The event is often held at Lynch’s Irish Pub in Jacksonville Beach.
 Founder Henrietta “Hank” Watson has led a group of dedicated volunteers to help educate and empower women to save their own lives in the battle against breast cancer.

 Think about a cause you believe in.
 Give some of yourself, your time, your services to help.
 You’ll feel good for what you do and you will get good back for what you do, just like the motto of Business Networking International, “Givers Gain”.